Jon-Peppinck/Python-Rain-Calculator/README.txt

 ------------
 Installation
 ------------
-Download rainCalculator file from Github
+Download rainCalculator.py file from Github
 (or alternate link)

 ----------------------